richardbiely/gaia-ecs/README.md

 GAIA_LOG("Sum: %u\n", sum);
 ```

-A similar result can be achieved via ***Schedule***.
+A similar result can be achieved via ***sched***.
 It is a bit more complicated because we need to handle workload splitting ourselves.
 The most compact (and least efficient) version would look something like this:

 ```cpp
 ...